uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 To test this out, type `wsl` in the search bar and run the command prompt.

-If you are using Windows with ARM chips, a feasible solution is provider [here](https://learn.arm.com/learning-paths/laptops-and-desktops/wsl2/).
+If you are using Windows with ARM chips, a feasible solution is provided [here](https://learn.arm.com/learning-paths/laptops-and-desktops/wsl2/).

 Now, go to [`Section 3.1.
 Installing Docker`](lab-1-setting-up-your-laptop.md#id-3.1.-installing-docker-windows-mac-linux)